-Black is one of the most frequently used colors in printing.
-But, contrary to what you may think, not all black inks are the same.
-In both black and white printing and full color CMYK printing, black ink can change dramatically.
-In printing, there are two types of black: standard black and rich black.
+Black is one of the most frequently used colours in printing.
+But, surprisingly, not all black inks are the same.
+Black ink can vary immensely in black and white printing and CMYK printing.
+You need to know that there are two main types of black: standard black and rich black.

-Standard black consists of black ink (100% K) and nothing else, while rich black also contains Cyan, Magenta, and Yellow.
-By adding the other colors, you can get a deeper and more saturated tone.
+Standard black consists of black ink (100% K) and nothing else, while rich black contains Cyan, Magenta, and Yellow.
+By adjusting the amount of colour, you can achieve a deeper and more saturated tone.

-Even if you have a full color CMYK project, always avoid rich black for small text, line art, or anything with very fine lines.
+Even if you have a full-colour CMYK project, always avoid rich black for small text, line art, or anything with fine details.
 The reason?
-Microscopic variations in plate registration can produce blurry remnants of the four colors around the edges, a phenomenon called ‘ghosting’.
-It’s not unusual to see this effect in newspaper print.
+Tiny variations in plate registration can produce blurry remnants of the four colours around the edges.
+This effect is called ghosting.
+You might have seen this effect in newspaper print.

-Here is an example of ghosting, where the thin text and black background is set up as CMYK profiles (rich black) instead of greyscale (standard black).
-You see, to produce rich black, four separate ink plates distribute ink on top of each other.
-When just one of these plates is even the slightest bit off, you will get this ghosting effect.
+Here is an example of ghosting (right).
+The thin text and black background have CMYK colour profiles (rich black) instead of greyscale (standard black).
+Four separate ink plates distribute ink on top of each other to create rich black.
+If one of these plates is slightly misaligned, you can see a ghosting effect.

 Photography Rich Black vs Standard Black: What’s the Difference?